 When applying to the High School, non-native speakers of English are requested to state their level of English proficiency.
 If required, the student will be tested in the four skills of reading, writing, speaking and listening.
 If it is deemed that the student requires additional support in the academic language skills required to succeed in the mainstream classes, they will be placed in the EAL programme.
 Within this programme, each student’s specific needs are assessed and assistance will be provided to accelerate English language development, as well as support for other subjects.

 Teacher assistants are Grade 11 and 12 students who choose to help a teacher with delivery of a course and can be a very valuable asset.
 The teacher’s assistant must have an expressed interest in the subject area, be strong enough to know the material of the course in order to assist efficiently.

 There are a number of additional expectations that a student will need to discuss with the teacher in question before being nominated.
 This is a position that requires dedication and responsibility.
 The position is noted in any counsellor recommendation letter and contributes to a student’s graduation service requirements.
-If the teacher’s assistant should fail to execute their responsibilities, he or she may be asked to discontinue participation in the position.

 During the school year, a teacher may design a day trip that relates to the course curriculum.
 These trips may be to museums, galleries, theatres as well as industrial and geographic sites.
 Such trips are an integral part of the subject curriculum and generally covered by school fees, except for meals.
 All students are expected to attend as part of the required academic programme.